What is the Effect of COVID -19 Transmission on Human Lungs

 - Multi-phase CFD models like Euler-Euler and Euler-La grange models can be integrated with the existing flow model to predict particle deposition predictions in the airways

 - Total air taken during inhalation is distributed across the lung’s airways

 - Pressure distribution of lungs

-- Pressure is high in trachea after that decreases in the airways.
-The air pressure is very small across the small airways of lung.
+- Pressure is high in the trachea after that decreases in the airways.
+The air pressure is very small across the small airways of the lung.

 - Zhang and Papadakis (2010) represented the human airway affected by asthma They considered a circular cross-section surrounded with several sinusoidal folds along the circumference of airways.
 The radius of such airways is expressed in the polar coordinate system as

 - where r, θ and R present the radial coordinate, angular coordinate, and effective radius of the affected cross-section.
 Here, Afold and n are for the amplitude of the folded (centimeter) and number of folds in the affected cross-section of airways, respectively